 Find the full printable recipe with specific measurements below.

-• Canned baked beans: I like using Bush’s Grillin Beans, but you can use any beans you like.
+• Canned baked beans: I like using Bush’s Grillin Beans, but you can use any canned beans you like.

 • Dijon mustard: Just a little bit of tang to cut through some of the sweetness.